vogt4nick/recipes.vogt4nick.com/src/recipes/handhelds/pasties.md

 === "Ingredients"
+    * 600 g [Pie Doughs](../breads/crusts/pie-crust.md), kneaded an additional 2 minutes, chilled thoroughly
+    * Filling
+        * 100 g Parsnips, chopped
-    * 225 g All-Purpose Flour
+        * 100 g Potatoes, chopped
-    * 5 ml Baking Powder
-    * 120 ml Unsalted Butter, cold
-    * 1 Egg Yolk
-    * 5 ml Salt
-    * 60 ml Water, cold
-    * 1000 ml Salt Water
-    * 150 g Root vegetables, chopped
+        * 100 g Turnips, chopped
-    * 50 g Yellow Onion, minced
+        * 100 g Celery or Radishes, minced
-    * 50 g Carrot, chopped
+        * 100 g Onion, minced
-    * 100 g Ground Beef
+        * 200 g Ground Beef
-    * 15 ml Parsley Leaves, chopped
+        * 30 ml Parsley or Celery/Radish Greens, chopped
-    * 1 Egg
+    * For Egg Wash

-    !!! question "Substitute carrots for parsnips"
+        * 2 Eggs, beaten
+        * 10 ml Water

+    ??? tip "The pie dough is intentionally overworked!"
+        Ordinary pie dough is too delicate and flaky to stand up to 100 g of filling.

 === "Directions"
-    1. **Prepare kitchen.** Preheat oven to 350°F (177°C).
-Beat remaining egg in a small bowl.
-Set aside as *egg wash*.
-    2. **Prepare pasty dough.** Add flour, baking powder, butter, egg yolk, salt, water to food processor.
-Chop 30 seconds until mixture resembles bread crumbs.
-Gradually add cold water 15 ml at a time as necessary.
-Chop 60 seconds until mixture resembles dough.
-Remove dough from food processor.
-Roll dough into a ball.
-Wrap in plastic wrap.
-Chill 10-20 minutes in freezer.
-Referenced later as *chilled pasty dough*.
-    3. **Prepare filling.** Boil salt water in stockpan.
-Add root vegetables.
-Parboil 5 minutes until tender.
-Drain.
-Rinse with cold water.
-Mix onion, celery, and beef.
-Mix evenly.
-Referenced later as *pasty filling*.
+    1. **Preheat oven** to 350 F (175 C).
+    2. **Mix filling** ingredients.
-    4. **Shape pasty.** Prepare a lightly floured surface.
-Transfer dough to surface.
-Roll dough into large, 6 mm thick disc.
-Add *pasty filling* in a line down the middle of the disc.
-Brush the edge of pasty disc with some egg wash.
-Draw the edges of the pasty together.
-Crimp and seal so that the seal sits on top of the filling.
-Make a small hole in the top of the pasty.
-Brush with remaining egg wash.
+    3. **Shape pasty.** Repeat for six hand pies: Transfer dough to a lightly floured surface.
+Rollout dough into large 6 mm disc.
+Brush inside face with egg wash.
+Add filling in a line down the middle of the disc.
+Wrap, crimp, and seal pasty so that the seal sits on top of the filling.
+Brush outside face with remaining egg wash.
+Transfer to parchment-lined sheetpan.
-    5. **Bake pasty.** Arrange pasty on greased baking tray.
-Bake 30 minutes at 350°F until golden-brown.

-??? warning "These make large pasties about the size of a loaf of bread"
-    Serve them by slicing the "loaf" like some kind of yooper beef wellington.
-If you prefer smaller, handheld pasties, reduce the meat mixture by half.
+    4. **Bake** 60 minutes at 350 F until golden brown.
+    5. **Cool** 15 minutes before serving.

+!!! info "Yields 7 Pasties"

 [^1]:
-    ["Cornish Pasty."](https://www.hairybikers.com/recipes/view/cornish-pasty) *Hairy Bikers.* December 2015.
+    King, Si, and Dave Myers. ["Cornish Pasty."](https://www.hairybikers.com/recipes/view/cornish-pasty) *Hairy Bikers.* December 2015.
 Accessed 2019.
+[^2]:
+    Mitzewich, John. ["The Cornish Pasty – Going to Fall Down a Mineshaft?
+This is the Meat Pie For You!"](https://foodwishes.blogspot.com/2014/12/the-cornish-pasty-if-youre-going-to.html) *Food Wishes.* 15 December 2015.
+Accessed December 2020.